LouisDo2108/louisdo2108.github.io/content/en/posts/BraTS2018/brats2018.md

 - T2-weighted scan (T2): This type of MRI scan visualizes the brain's white matter and fluid-filled spaces.
 It helps to identify conditions such as hydrocephalus, brain swelling, and multiple sclerosis.
 - T2 Fluid Attenuated Inversion Recovery (T2-FLAIR): This type of MRI scan visualizes the brain's white matter and fluid-filled spaces.
 It is performed after the application of a specific pulse sequence that helps to suppress the signal from cerebrospinal fluid, making it easier to visualize lesions and other abnormalities in the white matter.

 ⇒ It is common to use a combination of these scans to get a more complete picture of the brain and its structures.
-More information about brain imaging modalities can be found at **[MRI Basics (case.edu)](https://case.edu/med/neurology/NR/MRI%20Basics.htm)**.
+More information about brain imaging modalities can be found at **[this link](https://case.edu/med/neurology/NR/MRI%20Basics.htm)**.

-![Fig. 1.
-An example taken from the BraTS 2014-15 data, showing different kind of glioma sub-regions.
-From left to right:
-The whole tumor (yellow) visible in T2-FLAIR (A)
-The tumor core (red) visible in T2 (B)
-The active tumor structures (light blue) visible in T1Gd, surrounding the cystic/necrotic components of the core (green) (C) The segmentations are combined to generate the final labels of the tumor sub-regions (D): ED (yellow), NET (red), NCR cores (green), AT (blue). ](BraTS%202018%2052b4ee911c654b679882413db52bce0f/Untitled.png)

-Fig. 1.
-An example taken from the BraTS 2014-15 data, showing different kind of glioma sub-regions.
-From left to right:
-The whole tumor (yellow) visible in T2-FLAIR (A)
-The tumor core (red) visible in T2 (B)
-The active tumor structures (light blue) visible in T1Gd, surrounding the cystic/necrotic components of the core (green) (C) The segmentations are combined to generate the final labels of the tumor sub-regions (D): ED (yellow), NET (red), NCR cores (green), AT (blue).

 # How to differentiate between MRI brain modalities?